 Applications, including OFFICIAL transcripts, personal statements, and two letters of recommendation, are evaluated by a committee of trained Assistance League volunteers who interview the most compelling candidates.
 Scholarship funds are administered by the college or university in which the student is enrolled.
 In order to retain an awarded scholarship, students must maintain full-time student status (12 units each term) and at least a 3.0 grade point average.
 Volunteer mentors follow scholarship recipients through their school year to provide support.

-MEET OUR 2019 UPPER DIVISION SCHOLARSHIP WINNERS
+2020 UPPER DIVISION SCHOLARSHIP AWARDS

 Mark Twain Senior High School